Ethnic groups of Argentina: Laotian

+Indians

+Also there is a small community of Indians in Argentina who are mainly immigrants or descendant of immigrants from India and form the Caribbean with Indo-Caribbean influence (i.e. Guyana, Trinidad and Tobago and Suriname).
+Most of them live in the provinces of Salta, the city of Buenos Aires, the province of the same name, Córdoba, Catamarca and Tucumán.
+In recent years there has been an increase in immigration from India, but still in small numbers.

 Estimated Argentine ancestry

 Argentina's National Institute of Statistics and Censuses (INDEC) does not conduct ethnic/racial censuses, nor does it include questions about ethnicity.
 Traditionally, only questions on identification with a particular community of Indigenous peoples were conducted, as well as questions on the national origin of immigrants, in order to better identify and protect these communities.
 Since the 2010 census, the Afro-descendants category was also added.

 As a result, most of the figures in this table come from varied estimates and sources that attempt to map the different patterns of ancestry that have shaped the modern Argentine population.
 As these figures mostly represent partial ancestry, numbers may overlap and not add up to the total.